2018 Australian ball-tampering scandal: Findings

 During a meeting on 28 March 2018, lasting over two hours, the Cricket Australia Board considered the report.
 The three players were sanctioned by Cricket Australia for breaching article 2.3.5 of Cricket Australia's Code of Conduct by engaging in conduct that was contrary to the spirit of the game, unbecoming of a representative, harmful to the interests of the game, and/or which brings the game into disrepute.

 Warner was found to be responsible for the development of the plan to alter the condition of the ball and instructing Bancroft on how to do it, including demonstrating the technique to him.
 He was also found to have failed to prevent the plan being implemented, misled match officials by concealing his knowledge of the plan and not voluntarily reporting his involvement.
 He received a twelve-month suspension from "all international and domestic cricket" and he "will not be considered for team leadership positions ever again."
-Warner drew flak from a lot of people, many of them his own countrymen, who believed him to be the reason behind the whole scandal.
+Warner faced significant criticism from many individuals, including his fellow countrymen, who held him responsible for the entire scandal.
 In the Amazon documentary series about the scandal, The Test, Warner opened up on his struggles and road to getting the respect he lost back in the 12 month ban period he served.

 Smith was found to have known of the plan but failed to take steps to prevent it, told Bancroft to conceal the sandpaper in his trousers, misled match officials and others regarding Bancroft's attempts to artificially alter the condition of the ball, and made misleading public comments regarding the nature, extent and participants of the plan.
 He received a twelve-month suspension "from all international and domestic cricket" and he "will not be considered for team leadership positions until a minimum of 12 months after the conclusion of [his suspension] from international and domestic cricket.
 Any consideration of future leadership would be conditional on acceptance by fans and the public, form and authority among the playing group."